Skip to main content

 Acetaminophen and aspirin are commonly used as pain relievers.
 They can treat mild pain and minor aches caused by menstrual cramps, migraine headaches, toothaches, and muscle aches.

-As an NSAID, aspirin may be better for inflammatory pain caused by arthritis.
-However, higher doses of aspirin are generally needed for this use, which may increase the risk of side effects.
+As an NSAID, aspirin may be better for inflammatory pain, such as pain caused by arthritis or tendonitis.
+However, using higher doses of aspirin is often necessary for these conditions, which may increase the risk of experiencing side effects.

 Condition Acetaminophen Aspirin